Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: INTRODUCTION

-To address these challenges, there is an urgent need for a sensing technology that can directly and reliably capture hemodynamic dynamics while being amenable to large-scale deployment.
+To address these challenges, there is an urgent need for a sensing technology that can capture hemodynamic dynamics while being amenable to large-scale deployment.
 Photoplethysmography (PPG) presents a highly compelling solution.
-As an optical sensing technology already integrated into hundreds of millions of consumer wearable devices worldwide, PPG possesses an unparalleled hardware foundation to become a ubiquitous screening tool~\cite{pereira2020photoplethysmography}.
-More critically, the core advantage of PPG lies in its informational directness.
-By measuring pulsatile blood volume changes in peripheral tissues, it effectively captures the morphology of the central arterial pressure wave~\cite{allen2007photoplethysmography, millasseau2006contour}, offering a unique, non-invasive window into the hemodynamic disturbances caused by valvular dysfunction.
-Specifically, the obstructed ejection in AS or the abnormal diastolic pressure dynamics in AR are expected to leave discernible signatures on the contour, amplitude, and timing features of the PPG waveform.
-Indeed, the feasibility of using PPG morphological analysis to assess complex cardiovascular states, such as blood pressure, arterial stiffness, and even atrial fibrillation, has been extensively validated~\cite{elgendi2019use, karimpour2023photoplethysmography}.
-While nascent studies have explored the use of PPG for detecting isolated AS~\cite{yang2024aortic, kang2025pass}, its application to AR screening remains a largely uncharted frontier.
-Crucially, a unified AI framework capable of simultaneously screening for and differentiating between AS, AR, and healthy states is non-existent.
-Therefore, given its immense technological potential and the current void in its application, PPG offers an unprecedented opportunity to build the next generation of early AVD screening paradigms.
+As an optical sensing technology already integrated into hundreds of millions of consumer wearable devices worldwide, PPG possesses a strong hardware foundation for scalable cardiovascular screening~\cite{pereira2020photoplethysmography, nie2024ppg}.
+More critically, the core advantage of PPG lies in its close association with peripheral hemodynamic dynamics.
+By measuring pulsatile blood volume changes in peripheral tissues, it captures morphological characteristics related to the central arterial pressure wave~\cite{allen2007photoplethysmography}, offering a non-invasive window into cardiovascular hemodynamic alterations associated with valvular dysfunction.
+Specifically, obstructed ejection in AS and abnormal diastolic pressure dynamics in AR may influence the contour, amplitude, and timing characteristics of the PPG waveform.
+Indeed, the feasibility of using PPG morphological analysis to assess complex cardiovascular states, such as blood pressure, arterial stiffness, and atrial fibrillation, has been extensively validated~\cite{elgendi2019use}.
+While nascent studies have explored the use of PPG for detecting isolated AS~\cite{yang2024aortic, kang2025pass}, its application to AR screening remains relatively underexplored.
+Furthermore, unified AI frameworks capable of simultaneously screening for both AS and AR from PPG signals remain limited.
+Therefore, given its scalability and physiological relevance, PPG provides a promising foundation for low-cost AVD screening and risk-enrichment strategies.